Background

 Frank: Yes.

-Cora: There's, there's one thing we could do that would fix everything for us.
+Cora: There's, there's one thing we could do that would fix everything

 Frank: What?
 Pray for something to happen to Nick?